4 Day Road Trip Itinerary Through 4 National Parks: Joshua Tree, Death Valley, Grand Canyon, Saguaro

 Don’t miss the Cholla cactus garden, just a quick walking loop amongst these densely growing prickly wonders.
 Stay on the trail and wear closed toed shoes for maximum enjoyment.
 The uniqueness of this area is amplified by the backdrop and the wide open skies.
 Ideally you will want to visit this area during golden hour to get the glow off the cacti, but if you are on a tight schedule just make sure you visit.
 Stop by the Joshua Tree visitor center on the way out, which is located outside the park toward town.

 Spend the late afternoon and evening driving to Death Valley National Park, but make sure to get gas before you leave the town of Joshua Tree.
 The drive between these two parks is vast and sparse.
 We actually went almost two hours at one point without seeing another car.
-It’s important to note that there are no convenient lodging options outside of the park on the California side coming from this direction so plan your timing strategically.
+It’s important to note that there are no convenient lodging options outside of this southwest park on the California side coming from this direction so plan your timing strategically.
 We stayed at the closest spot inside the park, which was the Stovepipe Wells Inn.
 If possible, consider leaving a little extra time when you arrive because the dark night star gazing is spectacular.

 Day 2: Death Valley National Park

 Day two will be another long day, but it will be worth it.
-Death Valley is HUGE and vast so with only a chunk of hours to adventure you will need to choose your highlights.
+Death Valley is a HUGE Southwest national park, so with only a chunk of hours to adventure you will need to choose your highlights.
 Definitely get up in time for sunrise at Zabriskie Point.
 You won’t be the only one there, but it will still be a glorious solitude moment not soon forgotten.
 The golden color badlands really show off during the early morning light.
 The sun did not want to cooperate for us, but we still enjoyed the beauty and got our day started early before any crowds arrived.

 Badwater Basin is a must purely for the iconic experience of visiting the lowest elevation in North America at 282 feet below sea level.
 Park your car and walk the 1/4 mile out to the hexagonal salt flat for an otherworldly scene.
 Again, we visited in March so the weather was bearable, but be very careful during summer months-there is no escaping the sun here.